reactioncommerce/reaction-docs/developer/packages/payments/stripe.md

 }
 ```

+Note: this package automatically converts the total charge amount into smallest currency units as is required by Stripe before the API call is made.

 ## Accepted Payment Methods
 - All major credit cards: Visa®, MasterCard®, American Express®, Discover®, Diner's Club, JCB
 - Signature Debit Cards displaying the Visa® or MasterCard® logo